okarosa/wheel-of-fortune/README.md

 ## Design Approach

 I played the Card Game mode in Critical Strike for a while to understand how the UI looks and feels.
 I tried to match the fonts, colors, and animations as close as possible to Critical Strike's style.
-I also made sure to use all the assets from the demo content pack nothing was left out.
+I also made sure to use all the assets from the demo content pack.

 ---